 Make sure that every text message you send is one of value!
 If people are willing to give you their explicit permission to text them, you should be giving them something meaningful in return.
 If your text program is used for marketing, ensure that your team keeps the messages fresh and exciting.
 Your customers should feel like they are receiving exclusive access they can't get anywhere else.
 There are several ways you can promote simple deals that require quick-action.
 This means you should have limited inventory and timeline's that produce scarcity and urgency.
 If you're not giving your subscribers something of value each time you send a message, chances are, they won't see the benefit of being bothered and they'll unsubscribe.

 Smart marketers know how their campaigns are performing and can provide proof of their ROI.
 With the right text messaging platform you'll be able to track measurable results.
-You can then easily determine which messages and promotions are working and which ones aren’t.
+You can integrate a tool such as Rebrandly URL Shortener to ReplyBuy and add even more analytics utilizing custom trackable short links in your SMS text messages.
+This added layer of data collection will enable you to see click-through rates and other deep recipient insights.
+You'll then be able to easily determine which messages and promotions are working and which ones aren’t.
 This valuable data will give you the ability to continually refine your text campaigns and improve your messaging.
 Best of all, SMS text messaging will allow you to build stronger relationships and have more meaningful conversations with your clients and customers.

 With more consumers spending most of their time on mobile and preferring it over other devices, SMS text messaging is poised to play a significant role for businesses to reach and connect with their ideal customers.